sakrist/CLColorPicker/README.md

 <br>

-Control implemented for my future app, which is does not sponsored yet.
-So, any contributions are welcome!
+Any contributions are welcome!
 Thank you!

 <br>
 License: [MIT](http://opensource.org/licenses/MIT)